Consent to Participate in Research

 During this study, you will be asked to engage in web-based activities that support the generation of forecasts about the likelihood of various real-world events occurring.
-Over the course of an approximately seven-month (28-week) forecasting tournament that is expected to start in February 2018, you will have the opportunity to work on numerous real-world forecasting questions, released at various times throughout the tournament.
+Over the course of an approximately six-month forecasting tournament that is expected to start in late February 2018, you will have the opportunity to work on numerous real-world forecasting questions, released at various times throughout the tournament.
 After this tournament ends, we anticipate more forecasting research opportunities (additional tournament seasons) for interested participants.

 Intake Data Collection and Preparatory Activities

 Prior to the start of the formal forecasting tournament, you will be asked to (a) complete a battery of intake questionnaires measuring personality, thinking style, and reasoning skills; and (b) complete a 45-60-minute forecasting skills training session—both via the web.
-The intake battery will be presented immediately after this informed consent, and the training will be presented approximately 1-3 weeks before the start of the tournament.
-In addition, if you enroll in the study by December 2017, you will have the opportunity to begin honing your forecasting and analysis skills by participating in a “pre-season” Hybrid Forecasting Challenge that will be active from August through December 2017, prior to the start of the tournament.

 Forecasting Tournament and Third-Party Systems